Prescribing Addyi is easy

 How

-Experts believe that Addyi works by correcting an imbalance of neurotransmitters responsible for sexual excitement.3 The specific mechanism of action is not fully understood.
+Experts believe that Addyi works by correcting an imbalance of neurotransmitters responsible for sexual excitement.
+The specific mechanism of action is not fully understood.

 Results

-Patients may begin to see results early but should give Addyi up to 8 weeks to feel the full effects.
+Patients may begin to see results early but should give Addyi at least 8 weeks4 to feel the full effects.
+Check with your patient if her HSDD symptoms have not improved after 8 weeks.

 Instagram